clear-ui/clear-ui/scripts/README.md

 # Clear UI scripts

-`clear-ui-scripts` is a set of common scripts for working with react code.
+`clear-ui-scripts` is a set of utility scripts for working with react code.
 It can be used with both apps that need to be deployed to a server, and libraries that need to be published to the npm.